 After her lesson, Jade came back grinning and happy.
 Her instructor had rave reviews about her skiing.
 They’d gone down the bunny hill several times, and then her instructor took her all the way down a green hill and up the chair lift!
 Jade was very pleased about that, because Sunshine and Lily hadn’t yet ridden the chair lift.
 Her instructor said she was probably ready for the advanced preschool ski club.

-Learning to Ride Up the Ski Hill
+Learning to Ride Up the Chair Lift

 The first time we went up the chair lift, I helped her get on and off.
-However, she needed to be able to do that by herself so that I could help Jade.
+However, she needed to be able to do that by herself so I could help Jade.
 So we went down and up again.
 This time, I helped less and coached more.
 Then we went down one more time, and I didn’t help her at all.
-Confident that she could ride the chair by herself, I dropped her off at the lodge and repeated the three lessons with Sunshine.
+Confident she could ride the chair by herself, I dropped her off at the lodge and repeated the three lessons with Sunshine.

 The Parenting Payoff